Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 It’s all well and good to say you need effective remote collaboration.
-The question is what does it actually look like?
+But what does it actually look like?
 We asked leading members of remote companies that very question.

 For Ken Marshall, CGO and Partner of Revenue Zen, effective remote collaboration is reflected in the behaviour of your employees.

-“Effective remote collaboration is more than just a tool and set of company-wide policies,” Marshall told Paperform.
+“Effective remote collaboration is more than just a tool and set of company-wide policies,” Marshall says.
 “It’s employees attending the weekly happy hour without leadership making them; its team members reaching out in their free time to provide resources and compare notes.”

 Crucially, it also doesn’t mean just trying to bring the office experience online.
 Trying to pigeonhole physical modes of communication into remote work can actually have the opposite effect you’re trying to provide.